20.1 Regulation of the Brazilian Insurance Market

 The insurance companies must maintain provisions to guarantee their operations, pursuant to the criteria set forth by the CNSP and further rules enacted by the SUSEP.
 The investments must be diversified, according to the rules enacted by the National Monetary Council.

-Due to its importance in the society, any amendment to the bylaws of insurance companies, as well as the election of each of the members of its management or supervisory body, shall be previously submitted to the analysis and approval by the SUSEP.
+Due to its importance in the society, amendment to the bylaws of insurance companies, as well as the election of each of the members of its management or supervisory body, shall be previously submitted to the analysis and approval by the SUSEP.

 20.3.
 Placing the products in the market